-The Friends and LLC have adopted FASB ASU 2016-13 Financial Instruments - Credit Losses (Topic 326) for the year ended December 31, 2023.
-This ASU requires organizations to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-Pledges and contributions receivable are scoped out of this standard.
-Adoption of the new standard did not have a material impact on the Friends and LLC's consolidated financial statements.
+The Friends and LLC follow FASB ASU 2016-13 Financial Instruments - Credit Losses, which requires organizations to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+The majority of receivables are pledges and contributions, which are scoped out of this standard.
+Other accounts receivable amounts are not material.